shefing/test-assignments/NestJsReactFullStack.md

 **Recommendations**

-* Try to produce a professional-looking page so use a component library such as Material-UI, Ant Design, or anything else you like.

 * Create an easy-to-read code, and ensure you do understand your own code, since our interview will focus on that code.

 * Structure the project in a way that promotes scalability and maintainability.